-15.4.5 Principal components analysis, factor analysis, and correspondence analysis
+15.4.5 Principal components analysis, factor analysis and correspondence analysis

 Principal components analysis and factor analysis are 2 closely related techniques that can be used to consolidate the information contained in a set of predictor variables into a new set of uncorrelated (ie orthogonal) predictor variables.
-A detailed discussion of the techniques is beyond the scope of this book, but they will be summarised briefly.
+A detailed discussion of the techniques is beyond the scope of this book but they will be summarised briefly.
 Both are designed primarily to work with quantitative (continuous) predictors, but techniques are available to allow categorical predictors to be included.

 Principal components analysis is used to convert a set of k predictor variables into a set of k orthogonal, principal components with each successive component containing a decreasing proportion of the total variation among the original predictor variables.
 Because most of the variation is often contained in the first few principal components, a small subset is often selected for use as predictors in the regression model.
 The composition of the principal components does not vary depending on the number of components selected for retention.
 Once the regression model has been built with this subset of the principal components, the resulting coefficients can be back-transformed to obtain coefficients for the full set of original predictors.
 This resulting set of coefficients will be more stable than those from a model built directly from the original predictors because the problem of multicollinearity has been eliminated.
-However, there will be no evaluation of the statistical significance of each of the predictors and hence, no determination of which ones are most 'important'.
+However, there will be no evaluation of the statistical significance of each of the predictors and hence, no identification of which ones are most 'important'.

 Factor analysis is a closely related technique, but is based on the assumption that a set of factors that have inherent meaning can be created from the original variables.
-For example, Khader et al (2011) used factor analysis to evaluate interrelationships among cardiovascular risk factors which are components of metabolic syndrome X. Unlike principal components, the composition of the factors does vary as the number of factors selected for creation varies.
-The strength of a factor analysis rests with the plausibility of the assumption that the factors are truly measuring an underlying latent structure (eg having a set of factors related to high blood pressure).
-If this assumption is valid, then knowing which of those underlying structures are associated with the outcome (eg metabolic syndrome X) might be as important as information about individual predictor variables.
-Establishing which of the original predictors that are highly correlated (or have high 'factor loadings') with factors found to be significant predictors of the outcome.
+For example, Berghaus et al (2005) used factor analysis to evaluate interrelationships among variables collected as part of a risk assessment for Johne's disease.
+Unlike principal components, the composition of the factors does vary as the number of factors selected for creation varies.
+The strength of a factor analysis rests with the plausibility of the assumption that the factors are truly measuring an underlying latent structure (eg having a common environment for weaned calves and cows).
+If this assumption is valid, then knowing which of those underlying structures are associated with the outcome (eg Johne's disease) might be as important as information about individual predictor variables.
+Determining which of the original predictors are important determinants of the outcome is a subjective process based on determining which predictors are highly correlated (or have high 'factor loadings') with factors found to be significant predictors of the outcome.
 As with principal components analysis, there is no statistical testing of individual predictors.